 A procession of animals also surrounds the deer god, and this shouldn’t be surprising as Cernunnos is a nature deity; even trees are sacred to him.
 But there are not only processions of animals among the cauldron decorations: warriors on horseback and foot seem to be in a military parade.

-If a procession is a multiplication in Alchemy, in ancient philosophy, it was regarded as a list, a succession of individuals.
+If a procession is a multiplication in Alchemy, it was regarded as a list, a succession of individuals in ancient philosophy.
 A multiplication, indeed.

 Neoplatonist Damascius’s main work is entitled Problems and Solutions Concerning First Principles or Treaty of First Principles.
-It is divided into three parts: of the Ineffable and the One; of the Triad and Unity; of the Procession of Unified.
+It is divided into three parts: the Ineffable and the One, of the Triad and Unity, of the Procession of Unified.
 This book examines the nature and attributes of the deity and the human soul or, better of souls.
 This concept was likely to be widely extended.

 Back to Cernunnos, the Celtic horned god is often compared to the Greek Dionysus, even him multifaceted and of rare complexity.
 Not only can the theme of reduction to ashes and immersion in the aquatic environment correspond to the idea of an initiatory passage preceding a rebirth, but the Dionysian parallel here again proves to be full of lessons.
 According to Orphic tradition, during his first existence, the Titans captured the little Dionysus-Zagreus, who covered his face with plaster dust (gypsum).
 The divine child is then dismembered and devoured, partly raw and partly cooked, by his murderers, who Zeus, his father, immediately strikes down.
 The human race is born from their ashes mixed with the earth, while Dionysus experiences a new birth after this disastrous episode.
 Therefore, we note here that, on the theological level, the passage through the state of ashes does not imply a definitive disappearance.